msegt/introduction-to-git/docs/gitlab.md

 Before we can connect our local repository with the remote repository on GitLab, we need to identify our local account to the remote server and authorise it to make changes to our GitLab projects.

-Click on the profile link in the top right corner, then 'Settings' to access your profile settings page:
+Click on the profile link in the left side bar, in the top right corner, then 'Edit profile' to access your profile settings page:

 ![GitLab settings](_img/gitlab_settings.png)